PAskey/spwnr/README.md

 # spwnr
 This package was created to make the raw data and functions available from 'Comparison of known spawner abundance from fence counts to visual counts for simplified spawner estimation methods.'
-Askey et al. (in review) in the Canadian Journal of Fisheries and Aquatic Sciences.
+Askey et al. (accepted 2023) in the Canadian Journal of Fisheries and Aquatic Sciences.

 The package provides open access to the raw data used in the above publication.
 The Kokanee data are from the Fish and Wildlife branch in Penticton, BC, and provided by the paper authors.
-The Pink Salmon data were collected y the Alaska Department of Fish and Game, and have been published in several papers: Bue et al. 1998, English et al. (1992), Hilborn et al. (1999), and Millar et al. (2012, 2013).
+The Pink Salmon data were collected by the Alaska Department of Fish and Game, and have been published in several papers: Bue et al. 1998, Hilborn et al. (1999), and Millar et al. (2012, 2013).
 The raw data for the Pinks were provided by R. Millar, University of Aukland (lead author on 2012,2013 papers).

 # Installation